OVD-Kinegram-AG/emrtd-connector-sdk-ios/ObjCFramework/README.md

 typedef void(^KinegramEMRTDCompletionBlock)(NSString * _Nullable passportJson, NSError * _Nullable error);
 ```

-* passportJson: A JSON string representing the passport’s data, or nil if an error occurred.
+* passportJson: A JSON string representing the passport's data, or nil if an error occurred.
 * error: An NSError object describing the issue, or nil if the operation was successful.

 ### Example